EdamMan/Disaster-Response-Pipelines/README.md

-Disaster Response Pipelines
+# Disaster Response Pipelines

-Required libraries
+## Required libraries

-- Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
+* Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
-- Natural Language Process Libraries: NLTK
+* Natural Language Process Libraries: NLTK
-- Python
+* Python
-- SQLlite Database Libraqries: SQLalchemy
+* SQLlite Database Libraqries: SQLalchemy
-- Web App and Data Visualization: Flask, Plotly
+* Web App and Data Visualization: Flask, Plotly

-Motivation
+## Motivation

 In this project i have analyzed disaster responses data given by udacity to build a model for an API that classifies disaster messages.

 Executing Program:
 1. Run the following commands in the project's root directory to set up your database and model.
+First download the zip file and extract it .
+After that run the following command.

     - To run ETL pipeline that cleans data and stores in database 'python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/InsertDatabaseName.db'